ianjuly4/ianjuly4/README.md

 Mentorship and guidance as I transition into the tech workforce would be greatly appreciated.
 If you have any tips or resources for a newcomer, I'd love to connect!

 🌟 Fun Fact:
-When I'm not coding, you’ll find me experimenting with new technologies or enjoying a good cup of coffee! ☕️
+When I'm not coding, you’ll searching for new music at a local brewery!

 📚 Project Demos:
 Denver Restaurant Finder: A React app that helps users find and track local restaurant recommendations with interactive search features.